-According to the request of the Lunugala Divisional Secretary, a preliminary field study was conducted by the Scientists of the National Building Research Organisation.
-Accordingly, considering the risk situation and the emergency situation at the place, recommendations for emergency response were issued.
-The rubble wall which was temporary built by RDA to protection of the road and uses from further fallen rocks and soil debris
+According to the request of the Lunugala Divisional Secretary, a preliminary field study was conducted on 08.01.2024 by the Scientists of the National Building Research Organisation.
+Accordingly, considering the risk situation and the emergency situation at the place, recommendations for emergency response were issued on 07.02.2024 through the NBRO report Ref.
+NBRO/LRRMD-BDL/BDU/LUNUGA/LI/24/0055/BD/LGD/L1/2024/00011.
+This preliminary geotechnical report presents the observations and recommendations to be given priority, short-term and long-term considerations.
+Before the incident retaining wall has been constructed at the edge of the road and upslope failed area.